Muhammad of Ghor

 Extending the Ghurid dominion further eastwards into the Gangetic Plain, the Ghurid forces suffered a reverse and Muhammad was wounded in an engagement with the Rajput Confederacy led by the Chahamana ruler Prithviraj Chauhan at Tarain in 1191.
 Muhammad returned to Khurasan.
 A year later he set off with a vast army of mounted archers into the Gangetic Plain and secured a decisive victory in the return engagement on the same battleground.
 He executed Prithviraj shortly afterwards.
 He limited his presence in India thereafter, deputising the political and military operations in the region to a handful of elite slave commanders who raided local Indian kingdoms and extended the Ghurid influence as far east as the Ganges Delta in Bengal and regions to the north in Bihar.

 After the death of Ghiyath al-Din Muhammad in 1203, Muhammad of Ghor ascended the throne of Firozkoh as well, becoming the supreme Sultan of the Ghurid Empire.
-Within a year or so, Muhammad suffered a devastating defeat at Andkhud against their Turkish rivals Khwarazmians aided by timely reinforcements from the Qara Khitais, which resulted in the loss of Ghurid power across most of the Khurasan.
+Within a year or so, Muhammad suffered a devastating defeat at Andkhud against their Turkic rivals Khwarazmians aided by timely reinforcements from the Qara Khitais, which resulted in the loss of Ghurid power across most of the Khurasan.
 Muhammad quelled the widespread insurrection throughout his empire after the debacle and ordered the construction of a bridge over the Oxus River to launch a full-scale invasion of Transoxiana in order to avenge his defeat at Andkhud.
 However, a rebellion by the Hindu Khokhars forced him to move towards the Salt Range, where he brutally crushed the Khokhar revolt during his last campaign.

-On his way back, Muhammad of Ghor was assassinated, on the bank of Indus at Damyak on 15 March 1206, by the Ismāīlī emissaries while offering evening prayers.
-Muhammad's assassination led to the rapid decline of the Ghurids and enabled Shah Muhammad II to annex remaining Ghurid territories west of the Indus River by 1215.
-However, his conquests east of the Indus in the Indian subcontinent, evolved into the formidable Delhi Sultanate under his slave commander Qutbuddin Aibak.
+On his way back, Muhammad of Ghor was assassinated, on the bank of Indus at Dhamiak on 15 March 1206, by the Isma'ili emissaries while offering evening prayers.
+Muhammad's assassination led to the rapid decline of the Ghurids and enabled Muhammad II of Khwarazm to annex remaining Ghurid territories west of the Indus River by 1215.
+However, his conquests east of the Indus in the Indian subcontinent, evolved into the formidable Delhi Sultanate under his slave commander Qutb ud-Din Aibak.